Coordination Event Detection and Initiator Identification in Time Series Data: Results

-We apply our leadership framework to stock market closing price data of the NASDAQ index (see: Section \ref{subsubsec:stocks}).
-A `leader' in this context measures the extent that a stock increases or decreases in value before a large group of other stocks (e.g. a coordinated group).
-We apply the framework without any special consideration to the domain, only to validate that we can discover known events.
+We apply our leadership framework to stock market closing price data of the NASDAQ index.
+An `initiator' in this context measures the extent that a stock increases or decreases in value before a large group of other stocks (e.g. a coordinated group).
+We apply the framework without any special consideration to the domain, only to qualitatively validate that we can discover known, large events.

-Figure \ref{fig:stockmarket} shows the network density of the inferred `following' network over time, where we discover coordination events with $\lambda$ threshold at the 75th percentile of density.
+Fig.~\ref{fig:stockmarket} shows the network density of the inferred `following' network over time, where we discover coordination events with $\lambda$ threshold at the 75th percentile of the network density time series.
 Pre-coordination and coordination intervals are shown in red and green, respectively.
 We find significant economic events such as the 2000 tech collapse, and 9/11.
-More interestingly, we discover significant events which are captured in the network density signal but not necessarily the NASDAQ index.
-For example, we discover a technical econometric event where the TED Spread (a surrogate of national credit risk) begins fluctuating in July 2007, and a small market failure in August 2011.
-For the discovered coordination event of the 2000 collapse, the top-ranked companies are primarily in IT and semiconductors--matching our intuition--including large companies such as ARM Holdings, eBay, and SanDisk in the top 10.
+More interestingly, we discover known events which are reflected in the network density signal but not the NASDAQ index.
+For example, we discover a technical econometric event, where the ``TED Spread'' (a surrogate of national credit risk) begins fluctuating in July 2007, and a small market failure in August 2011.
+Matching our intuition, the top-ranked companies in the coordination event associated with the year 2000 collapse are primarily in IT and semiconductors, including eBay and SanDisk in the top 10.

 For the sanity check, we provided the results of the comparison between the following network density of NASDAQ stock market and a random walk one in Fig.~\ref{fig:RandWalk}.
 We generated random-walk time series from the original NASDAQ closing price time series.
 Both original and random-walk versions shared the same distribution of difference between time steps, length, and the number of time series.

 For each time series of closing price $X$, we inferred the distribution $\mathcal{D}_X$ of the differences between the time steps.
 We created random-walk time series $\hat{X}$ that starts as the same price as the original time series, then we updated the next value of $\hat{X}$ by normally sampling a different value from $\mathcal{D}_X$.
 Hence, both $X$ and $\hat{X}$ share the same $\mathcal{D}_X$.

 We found that our following network density of NASDAQ is different from the random-walk one (Fig.~\ref{fig:RandWalk}).
 Moreover, random-walk network density does not have any coordination events.
 This indicates that our network density can tell the difference between random-walk time series and the actual dataset that contains coordination events.